abraunegg/onedrive/docs/advanced-usage.md

 ```

 ### Update the default configuration file
-3. The following config options *must* be updated to ensure that individual account data is not cross populated with other OneDrive accounts or other configurations
+3. The following config options *must* be updated to ensure that individual account data is not cross populated with other OneDrive accounts or other configurations:
 * sync_dir

 Other options that may require to be updated, depending on the OneDrive account that is being configured:
 *   drive_id